Marx Memorial Library

-History

-18th century
+Building background (1738–1932)

+Early history

-The building now occupied by the library was originally built in 1738 to house the Welsh Charity School.
+The building now occupied by the library was originally built in 1737–1738 to house the Welsh Charity School.
 It was designed by James Steer, and the construction funded by subscriptions.
 The school moved out to a new home in Gray's Inn Lane (now Gray's Inn Road) in 1772.
 The building subsequently became (in part) a public house, the Northumberland Arms; and was put to other commercial uses.

-19th century

 Part of it was occupied from 1872 onwards by the radical London Patriotic Society; and from 1893 (with the financial backing of William Morris) by the Twentieth Century Press Ltd, publishers of Justice, the newspaper of the Social Democratic Federation.

-20th century
+Vladimir Lenin and Iskra

-The Press expanded to take over the whole building in 1908–9, and remained until 1922.
-It was during this period, in 1902–3, that the exiled V. I. Lenin worked in the building, publishing seventeen issues of his newspaper Iskra (Spark) from here.
+In 1902–1903 exiled Russian revolutionary Vladimir Lenin worked in the building that would become the Marx Memorial Library, publishing seventeen issues of his newspaper Iskra (Spark) from within the building.
 The office he allegedly used is preserved as a memorial to him, although this room did not in fact exist at the time he was there: however, he may have worked in an earlier office partly on its site.

+Marx Memorial Library (1933–present)

-Following a further period of commercial use, the Marx Memorial Library occupied part of the building in 1933, eventually taking over the whole.
+The Marx Memorial Library was founded in 1933, originally only occupying a part of the building but eventually taking over every room.

 The library features the fresco The worker of the future upsetting the economic chaos of the present, painted by Jack Hastings in 1935 with the assistance of the American artist, Clifford Wight.

-Through these changes of use, the fabric had undergone numerous alterations and dilapidations, and in 1968–69 the building underwent a major programme of work to restore the 18th-century appearance of the front.
+Through these changes of use, the fabric had undergone numerous alterations and dilapidations, and in 1968–1969 the building underwent a major programme of work to restore the 18th-century appearance of the front.
 The necessary interventions and reconstructions were so drastic that the result is described by the Survey of London as "a modern quasifacsimile – of the original only the outer quoins can have survived".

 The library building was listed Grade II on the National Heritage List for England in September 1972.

-Collection
+Collections

 As of 2021, over 60,000 items are held by the library.
 Holdings include the first edition of The Red Republican (1850), the Votes for Women suffragette newspaper, and other socialist publications.